-People who are journaling for the first time can use these questions as inspiration before jotting down their own unique thoughts or even to inspire new prompts they’ll be more excited to write about.
+People who are journaling for the first time can use these questions as inspiration.
+Before jotting down their own unique thoughts they can be inspired with new prompts to write about.
 But what if you don’t have any answers when you first read the question?
 That’s okay!
 Think about it and come back to it.

 Keep looking within yourself until you find the right answer, or alter the question to suit you better.
 The best time to start is now.
 If you don’t feel inspired, steal some ideas from the list below, and keep going.
 Eventually, you’ll find things that you’ll want to write about each day.